404Setup/MongoBan/src/main/java/one/tranic/mongoban/api/command/README.md

 # MongoBan SimpleCommand
+SimpleCommand component package has been moved to [TLIB](https://github.com/404Setup/t-base).

 SimpleCommand API allows developers to provide command services to multiple platforms at the same time through the same set of code (or fine-tuning).